snow0011/CKL_PSM/README.md

 ## 2. Chunk level PCFG Library

-We also offer a chunk level PCFG library for password strength query.
-We hope this will help password manager create more secure tokens.
+We also offer a CKL_PCFG library for password strength query.
+We hope that we can provide an interface for developers to conveniently intergrate into current password managers (e.g., LastPass, Dashlane, 1Password).

 ### 2.1 How to build